saravmani/mycloud/Rem/Self/Cloud/Azure/Azure-hierarchy.md

 #### Resource Groups
+- It is logical group to help us easy management of resources.
+We can group resources having similar lifecycle
-Resource Groups are mandatory.
+- Resource Groups are mandatory.
 A resouce can be part of single resource group at a given time.
-Resource from one RG can interact with resource in another RG.
-RG has location bcs RG meta data should be stored in a particular location's data center we can move resource from one group to another.
-REsource group can contain resources from different regions.
+- Resource from one RG can interact with resource in another RG.
+RG has location bcs RG meta data should be stored in a particular location's data center
+- we can move resource from one group to another.
+- Reesource group can contain resources from different regions.